meglee67/fastapi_class11/README.md

 - then git config --global credential.helper store
 - you may need to restart the terminal

-- to auto create a requirments.txt you can do pip freeze > requirements.txt but that lists down a ton of stuff; you only really need the fastapi, uvicorn and pandas
+- to auto create a requirments.txt you can do pip freeze > requirements.txt but that lists down a ton of stuff that will clog up vercel deployment; you only really need the fastapi, uvicorn and pandas